cloudera/hue/docs/sdk/sdk.md

 Note that any module initialization may happen multiple times.
 Some WSGI containers (namely, Apache), will start multiple Unix processes, each with multiple threads.
 So, while you have to use locks to protect state within the process, there still may be multiple copies of this state.

-For persistent global state, it is common to place the state in the database.
-If the state needs to be managed with application code, a common pattern to push state into a "helper process".
-For example, in the Job Designer, a helper process keeps track of the processes that have been launched.
-The Django views themselves are stateless, but they talk to this stateful helper process for updates.
-A similar approach is taken with updating metrics for the Beeswax application.
+For persistent global state, it is common to place the state in the database or on the Browser local storage.

 Authentication Backends
 -----------------------